Probate and Estate Administration

 The Process of Obtaining a Grant

-The first step is gathering information about the deceased’s assets and liabilities.
-This is needed to complete a form for the Inland Revenue.
+The first step is gathering information about the deceased’s assets and liabilities as at the date they passed away.
+This information will be required for the Probate application.

 When the Process Becomes Complex

-Completing the form may be straightforward, but it can become complicated if the estate is taxable or has foreign elements, business interests, or agricultural property.
+Completing the Probate application may be straightforward, but it can become complicated if the estate is taxable or has foreign elements, business interests, or agricultural property.

 After the Grant is Issued